100-1 Undergraduate Seminar

 205A,B-6 (3,3,) University Physics

 (Advanced University Core Curriculum course) Designed to meet requirements of physics, engineering and chemistry majors.
 (A) [IAI Course P2 900] Mechanics, heat and waves.
-Prerequisites: MATH 150 with grade of C or better; and, either one year of high school physics and a satisfactory grade on a placement test, or, satisfactory completion of PHYS 201.
+Prerequisites: MATH 150 with grade of C or better; and, either one year of high school physics and a satisfactory grade on a placement test.
 With PHYS 255a, satisfies the UCC Science Group I requirement instead of PHYS 101 or 103.
 (B) Electricity, magnetism and optics.
 Prerequisites: PHYS 205A and MATH 250 with a grade of C or better.
 With PHYS 255B, satisfies the UCC Science Group I requirement instead of PHYS 101 or 103.Not for graduate credit.

 206A-1 Problem Solving for PHYS 205A.
 Students will learn tips and techniques for solving problems in 205A.
 This will be done in a problem-based learning environment by solving problems in groups with leadership from the instructor.
 Prerequisite: MATH 150 with a grade of C or better.
 Corequisite: Concurrent enrollment in PHYS 205A.